Sayem995/thermostat-1/README.md

 As a User
 I want the minimum temperature on the thermostat to be 10 degrees So i don't freeze

+As a user
+I want the maximum temperature to be 25 when I turn power saving mode on so that I can save money

 ```